The Grand Panorama Lecture Series

 By Dr. Christina Connett, Chief Curator

-This lecture will place the Panorama in the larger context of the visual culture of the era surrounding this unique and enormously popular genre of public entertainment.
+This lecture placed the Panorama in the larger context of the visual culture of the era surrounding this unique and enormously popular genre of public entertainment.

 The Panorama is a unique work of art because it is one of only a few surviving American moving panoramas, a popular art and entertainment form that reached its peak in the mid-19th century.
 In many ways, panoramas were cultural indicators to public interests that fed the massive popularity of World’s Fairs starting in the second half of the 19th century, most notably those of Paris, London, Chicago, and New York.
 Much like the extraordinary adventure writings of authors like Jules Verne and Robert Louis Stevenson, panoramas played to the spectacle of the exotic and the unknown to eager audiences of armchair travelers and the rising middle class in the Industrial Age.
 Audiences keen on the authentic experience, but without the means or desire to travel far afield, could be transported into another locale through the spectacle of the moving panorama.